Matthew Derr

-Early and personal life
+Early life and education

-Derr was born on July 12, 1967, in Flint, Michigan and lives in Alpena, Michigan.
+Derr was born on July 12, 1967, in Flint, Michigan.
 His grandparents and parents were autoworkers.
-He attended public schools before earning a Bachelor of Arts in History from Antioch College and Masters of Social Work in Community Organizing and Social Systems from the University of Michigan.
+He attended public schools before earning a Bachelor of Arts in History from Antioch College in 1989 and Masters of Social Work in Community Organizing and Social Systems from the University of Michigan in 2012.
 He has also studied at the George Heyman Center for Philanthropy at New York University.